dotnet/csharpstandard/standard/classes.md

 In any other context, it is a compile-time error to reference a static class.

 > *Note*: For example, it is an error for a static class to be used as a base class, a constituent type ([§14.3.7](classes.md#1437-constituent-types)) of a member, a generic type argument, or a type parameter constraint.
-Likewise, a static class cannot be used in an array type, a pointer type, a new expression, a cast expression, an is expression, an as expression, a `sizeof` expression, or a default value expression. *end note*
+Likewise, a static class cannot be used in an array type, a new expression, a cast expression, an is expression, an as expression, a `sizeof` expression, or a default value expression. *end note*

 ### 14.2.3 Type parameters